 LONDON — "When thinking changes your mind, that's philosophy, when God changes your mind, that's faith, when facts change your mind, that's science".
 This is the introduction to the year’s question as posed by a cultural association to which belong the principal thinkers of this moment, from Richard Dawkins, British evolutionary biologist and author of cult book The Selfish Gene, to psychologist Steven Pinker, passing through music producer Brian Eno.

 Hundreds responded to the challenge (perhaps in part because the answers to preceding questions were published as books) and revealed widespread reversals of opinions—sometimes dramatic, sometimes gracious.

 Even the best minds of this world sometimes have to accept that they were wrong.
-Scientists answer the question of the Edge Foundation, which they have changed their minds - and why.
+Scientists to answer the question of Edge Foundation, which they change their mind — and why.

-The responses of the intellectuals are personal, sometimes quite technical, but also political.
-They cover a wide range of what concerns people: climate change, the difference between men and women, but also the question of the existence of God.
+The responses of the intellectuals are personal, sometimes very technical, but also political.
+They cover a wide range of what people employed: Climate change, the difference between men and women, but also the question of the existence of God.